ClusterLabs/PAF/Quick_Start-CentOS-7.md

   * have `recovery_target_timeline = 'latest'`
   * a `primary_conninfo` with an `application_name` set to the node name

+Last but not least, make sure each instance will not be able to replicate with itself!
+A scenario exists where the master IP address `pgsql-vip` will be on the same node than a standby for a very short lap of time!

+> **WARNING**: as `recovery.conf.pcmk` and `pg_hba.conf` files are different
+> on each node, it is best to keep them out of the `$PGDATA` so you do not have
+> to deal with them (or worst: forget to edit them) each time you rebuild a
+> standby!
+We advice you to deal with this using the `hba_file` parameter in
+> your `postgresql.conf` file and `recovery_template` parameter in PAF for the
+> `recovery.conf.pcmk` file.
+{: .warning}

 Here are some quick steps to build your primary PostgreSQL instance and its standbys.
 This quick start considers `srv1` is the preferred master.
 On the
 primary: